 You can include all kinds of foods that are unprocessed and derived from natural sources.
 Your weekly menu should contain the following items.1

-- Meat like beef, lamb, pork, chicken,
+- Meat like beef, lamb, pork, chicken, and others (preferably grass-fed)

 - Fish like salmon, trout, and haddock